 As marketers, we have the job to steer that conversation at the start.
 That might involve going through each social media channel to see what the client likes and doesn’t like.
 If they don’t like how few likes each Facebook post gets, then increased engagement could be a social media KPI for them.

-If they don’t like that their content isn’t ranking on Google, then attaining Snippets and page 1 rankings within six months could be a goal.
+If they don’t like that their content isn’t ranking on Google, then attaining Featured Snippets and page one rankings within six months could be a goal.

 How to set goals and agree on KPIs

 - Set clear goals for success at the start and have all the key stakeholders agree.
 Be sure to include timescales.
-None of you are ending up on Google page 1 within a week!
+None of you are ending up on the SERP (Search Engine Results Page) within a week!

 - Push back on unrealistic goals or KPIs.
 There’s no point in agreeing them now and failing at them later.